git-theresa/Project/README.md

 # Fast Facts about your Favorite Artist

+A music website that provides a current picture, biography, events, and songs of your favorit artists.
+Also a recomendation for similar artists that you might like.

 # Live Link:

 https://git-theresa.github.io/Project/

 ![](http://g.recordit.co/JzfjfQKV5L.gif)

-# About

-A music website that provides a current picture, biography, events and songs of your favorit artists.
-Also a recomendation for similar artists that you might like as well.

 # Technology Stacks